consumer-reports-innovation-lab/data-rights-protocol/README.md

 <img width="809" alt="Screen Shot 2021-09-20 at 4 50 15 PM" src="https://user-images.githubusercontent.com/2357755/134075853-c2e6ec17-d7d0-4a3b-a066-b71b2694023b.png">

-# Data Rights Summit by Consumer Reports & MIT Media Lab
+# Data Rights Public Working Group by Consumer Reports & MIT Media Lab

-The Data Rights Summit hosted by Consumer Reports and MIT Media Lab is an event focused on exploring how to better execute consumer data rights under CCPA.
+The Data Rights Working Group hosted by Consumer Reports and MIT Media Lab is an event focused on exploring how to better execute consumer data rights under CCPA.
 [Register here](https://forms.gle/xJifpswrddxXNbhs7).

-Summit attendees will preview and comment on a draft technical specification of a Data Rights Protocol (DRP).
+Event attendees will preview and comment on a draft technical specification of a Data Rights Protocol (DRP).
 This specification defines a web protocol encoding a set of standardized request/response data flows such that End-Users can exercise Personal Data Rights provided under regulations like the California Consumer Privacy Act and other regulatory or voluntary bases, and receive affirmative responses in standardized formats.

 The program will highlight the progress of DRP implementers and provide a forum where data rights stakeholders can pose feedback, questions, and ideas on the Data Rights Protocol and its potential future directions.
 Topics include: